Lima Memorial Health System Logo

 • Changes to footwear, such as wearing shoes with wider toe boxes or flat heels

-• Anti-inflammatory medicines taken by mouth or injected into the toe area
+• Anti-inflammatory medicines taken by mouth or injected into the area between the toes

 • Nerve blocking medicines injected into the toe area